AndoryuRenoa/MochiJumpLevelEditor/README.md

 Look into correcting the offset caused by the header, margins, and position of user's window when creating objects (only visible when retrieving objects)

-Decide whether or not MochiJump app will use this app as a controller for importing levels or if it will talk to MySQL server directly
+I'm going to use this as the backend for the main app as well.
+Further reading:

 https://jkutner.github.io/2016/08/18/android-backend-api-heroku-retrofit.html